 - Create a Virtual Private Network if working remotely.

-- Create a written data security plan as required by law.
+- Create a written data security plan as required by federal law.

-- Know about phishing and phone scams, especially related to fake clients, COVID-19, and Economic Impact Payments.
+- Know about phishing and phone scams, especially related to Electronic Filing Identification Numbers (EFINs), COVID-19 related tax-law changes including Economic Impact Payments.

 - Create data security and data theft recovery plans.